Prince5148/practice1/README.md

 # practice1
-this is my practice repository
+this is my practice repos
+my name is prince